alexkilgour/upcoming/README.md

 Requirements
 ------------
-Python, and it's reliant upon [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) (version 4) to parse the HTML.
+Python, and it's reliant upon (amongst other modules) [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) (version 4) to parse the HTML.
 If you see the following error:

 	ImportError: No module named BeautifulSoup